Optimal DNN Primitive Selection with Partitioned Boolean Quadratic Programming: Experimental Evaluation

 \subsection{Interpretation of Results}

 Our presentation of results from whole-network benchmarking labels results with the name of the family of convolution algorithms which was used to produce the result.
 For each family of algorithms, we construct the test network by picking the fastest variant of that family to replace the sum-of-single-channels algorithm for each individual convolution in the network, if the replacement is, in fact, faster than sum-of-single-channels for that convolutional scenario in benchmarking.
+From this we obtain bars for each family of convolution algorithms from Section~\ref{sec:algorithms}: \emph{direct, im2, kn2, winograd, fft}.

+We also tested the simple strategy outlined in Section~\ref{sec:data-layouts} which eliminates all data layout tranformations by choosing a canonical layout for tensors, and keeping all data in this format.
+This is the \emph{local optimal} bar on the graphs.
+For our experiments, we used the default Caffe layout, $C \times H \times W$, as the canonical layout.

+Absolute timings for the subset of networks which run on both experimental architectures are presented in Tables~\ref{tab:timings-haswell} and~\ref{tab:timings-arm}.